 Step Three: Make a Drawing with Two Layers

 The first step is drawing your stickers.
 To select a brush, tap on the brush symbol near the center of the screen.
 Personally, I like using a 6B pencil to start the sketch and then add color with gouache or watercolor brush.

 However, you can choose any brush that you would like to use.
 To adjust the size of your brush you can play around with the sliding size adjustment on the left-hand side of the screen.
 I sketch pretty large then size it down after it’s complete.

-What are Layers?
 Layers are one of the most magical things about Procreate.
 Basically, think of each layer as a piece of paper in a stack.
 You can move one on top of another, or create a new layer beneath another.
 By keeping your work on different layers you can play around with choices without making them permanent.
 You can upload a photo, trace it to create a sketch layer, ink it out, and then paint it on different layers.
 All done?
 Simply delete the photo and the sketch.
 I love the freedom working in Layers gives me to play with design choices in a non-destructive way.
 You can also merge layers, duplicate layers, create clipping masks, and more with this feature.
 Layers also help you stay organized!

-To find the Layers panel in Procreate you’ll tap the two overlapping blue boxes at the top and right of the screen.
+To find the Layers panel on Procreate you’ll tap the two overlapping blue boxes at the top and right of the screen.
 Work on Layer 1 and then add a second layer by touching the + icon.